-Surging is a royal pain in the ass, this page has you covered.
-There’s a video for each of the more common walk behind lawn mower engines.
-Surging is most commonly caused by a gas supply restriction and that’s is usually caused by a dirty carburetor.
+Surging is a royal pain in the ass; this page has you covered.
+There’s a video for each of the more common walks behind lawn mower engines.
+Surging is most commonly caused by a gas supply restriction, and that is usually caused by a dirty carburetor.
 The videos on this page are dedicated to cleaning your carburetor.

-You’ll find useful resources at the bottom of the page, tips, links to tools, parts and supplies required to complete your repair.
+You’ll find useful resources at the bottom of the page, tips, and links to tools, parts, and supplies required to complete your repair.

 Surging or erratic idle may also be caused by a faulty carb or vacuum leak.
 Vacuum leaks are commonly caused by bad carb gaskets or cracked manifolds.
 These videos show the complete job start to finish for many common engine types.